ParallelMaths/parallel/pages/8-25-easter-challenges.md

 ## 7.

 ::: problem id=7_1 marks=5
 __7.1__ A small ink cartridge has enough ink to print 600 pages.
 Three small cartridges can print as many pages as two medium cartridges.
-Three medium cartridges can print has many pages as two large cartridges.
+Three medium cartridges can print as many pages as two large cartridges.
 How many pages can be printed using a large cartridge?

 * [ ] 1200
 * [x] 1350